Vietnam People's Air Force Museum, Ho Chi Minh City

-The Vietnam People's Air Force Museum, Saigon or Bảo Tàng Phòng Không - Không Quân is located on Duong Thang Long (Thang Long Street) in the Phuong 4 District of Ho Chi Minh City.
-The museum is near to Tan Son Nhat International Airport and adjacent to the gate to Tan Son Nhut Air Base.
+The Vietnam People's Air Force Museum, Saigon (Vietnamese: Bảo tàng Không quân phía Nam) is located on the intersection of Phan Thúc Duyện–Thăng Long Street in Ward 4 of District Tân Bình, Ho Chi Minh City.
+The museum is next to the off-airport cargo terminal of Tan Son Nhat International Airport and adjacent to the "Phi Long" gate of the former Tan Son Nhut Air Base, which is now Cộng Hòa Street.

 The museum tells the history of the Vietnam People's Air Force (VPAF) in the Second Indochina War and the Cambodian-Vietnamese War.
 The museum comprises one main building with a small display of uniforms and flightsuits, aircraft weaponry and engines.
 Outside is a static park with aircraft of the VPAF and the Republic of Vietnam Air Force.

-The museum is open Tuesday-Thursday and weekends from 07:30 to 11:00 and 13:30 to 17:00.
+The museum is open from Tuesday to Thursday and on weekends, from 07:30 to 11:00 and 13:30 to 17:00.
 Admission is free.